lineaba/100DaysofCode/techconfquestions.md

 #### Outside category ####
 - "When do you think singularity will happen?"

-Written by @lineaba - Feel free to share a link to this list https://github.com/lineaba/100DaysofCode/blob/y/techconfquestions.md
+Written by @lineaba - Feel free to share a link to this list or send me a PR if you have questions you think should be added.